Concorde: Accidents and incidents

-Air France Flight 4590
+Air France Flight 4590 accident and grounding

 On 25 July 2000, Air France Flight 4590, registration F-BTSC, crashed in Gonesse, France, after departing from Charles de Gaulle Airport en route to John F. Kennedy International Airport in New York City, killing all 100 passengers and nine crew members on board as well as four people on the ground.
 It was the only fatal accident involving Concorde.
 This crash also damaged Concorde's reputation and caused both British Airways and Air France to temporarily ground their fleets.
 According to the official investigation conducted by the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), the crash was caused by a metallic strip that had fallen from a Continental Airlines DC-10 that had taken off minutes earlier.
 This fragment punctured a tyre on Concorde's left main wheel bogie during take-off.
 The tyre exploded, and a piece of rubber hit the fuel tank, which caused a fuel leak and led to a fire.
 The crew shut down engine number 2 in response to a fire warning, and with engine number 1 surging and producing little power, the aircraft was unable to gain altitude or speed.
 The aircraft entered a rapid pitch-up then a sudden descent, rolling left and crashing tail-low into the Hôtelissimo Les Relais Bleus Hotel in Gonesse.